8. The PCI Express Advanced Error Reporting Driver Guide HOWTO¶

 8.3.
 Developer Guide¶

-To support AER better, developers need understand how AER does work firstly.
+To support AER better, developers need to understand how AER works.

-PCI Express errors are classified into two types: correctable errors and uncorrectable errors.
-This classification is based on the impacts of those errors, which may result in degraded performance or function failure.
+PCIe errors are classified into two types: correctable errors and uncorrectable errors.
+This classification is based on the impact of those errors, which may result in degraded performance or function failure.

-When AER is enabled, a PCI Express device will automatically send an error message to the PCIe root port above it when the device captures an error.
-The Root Port, upon receiving an error reporting message, internally processes and logs the error message in its PCI Express capability structure.
-Error information being logged includes storing the error reporting agent’s requestor ID into the Error Source Identification Registers and setting the error bits of the Root Error Status Register accordingly.
-If AER error reporting is enabled in Root Error Command Register, the Root Port generates an interrupt if an error is detected.
+When PCIe error reporting is enabled, a device will automatically send an error message to the Root Port above it when it captures an error.
+The Root Port, upon receiving an error reporting message, internally processes and logs the error message in its AER Capability structure.
+Error information being logged includes storing the error reporting agent's requestor ID into the Error Source Identification Registers and setting the error bits of the Root Error Status Register accordingly.
+If AER error reporting is enabled in the Root Error Command Register, the Root Port generates an interrupt when an error is detected.

-Note that the errors as described above are related to the PCI Express hierarchy and links.
+Note that the errors as described above are related to the PCIe hierarchy and links.
 These errors do not include any device specific errors because device specific errors will still get sent directly to the device driver.

-The PCI Express AER Root driver uses error callbacks to coordinate with downstream device drivers associated with a hierarchy in question when performing error recovery actions.
+The PCIe AER Root driver uses error callbacks to coordinate with downstream device drivers associated with a hierarchy in question when performing error recovery actions.

 struct pci_driver has a pointer, err_handler, to point to